SickChill/sickchill/readme.md

 - available for any platform, uses simple HTTP interface
 - can notify XBMC, Growl, or Twitter when new episodes are downloaded
 - specials and double episode support
-- Automatic XEM Scene Numbering/Naming for seasons/episodes (ported from Bricky's fork).
+- Automatic XEM Scene Numbering/Naming for seasons/episodes
 - Failed handling now attempts to snatch a different release and excludes failed releases from future snatch attempts.
 - Episode Status Manager now allows for mass failing seasons/episodes to force retrying to download new releases.
 - DVD Order numbering for returning the results in DVD order instead of Air-By-Date order.